 This is my own personal story of an episode of severe back pain I had a few years ago and the issues it created.
 I was reminded of this recently after I was discussing on one of my courses the difficulty and challenges we have as physios in trying to explain pain and reassure patients there is nothing seriously wrong when they are in pain and distress.

-Clearing snipers and ninjas as a reason for my sudden disability I attempted to stand up, but WHAM, FUCK ME… I was struck by another bolt of hot, sickly, searing pain in my back and down my left leg, I let out another squeal like a squashed mouse and down I went again.
+Clearing snipers and ninjas as a reason for my sudden disability I attempted to stand up, but WHAM, FUCK ME… I was struck by another bolt of hot, lancing, searing pain in my back and down my left leg, I let out another squeal like a squashed mouse and down I went again.

-This happened about four or five more times before I finally managed to get to my feet, and hobbled out of the gym bent over like the hunch back of Notre Dame, whimpering and whincing with every painful step, trying as best as I could to put on a brave face in front of the other gym users looking on in a mixture of confusion and amusement.
+This happened about four or five more times before I finally managed to get to my feet, and hobbled out of the gym bent over like the hunch back of Notre Dame, whimpering and wincing with every painful step, trying as best as I could to put on a brave face in front of the other gym users now looking on in a mixture of confusion and amusement.

 Eventually I calmed myself down and put my physio head back on and did a self evaluation.
 1) Lumbar movement grossly restricted and painful into extension, lateral flexion, and rotation bilaterally, flexion eased symptoms.
-2) Dermatomes; no loss of sensation in lower leg.
+2) Dermatomes; no loss of sensation in the lower leg.
 3) Myotomes; no gross loss of power in the leg or foot.
 4) Bladder and bowel; no issues.
-5) Slump test, very +ve for pain the left, -ve on the right.
+5) Slump test, very +ve for pain the left leg, -ve on the right.

 Now I am exaggerating a little here for comic effect, but on reflection my thoughts were not too far from this.
 I thought I simply must have suffered a serious structural lumbar pathology and my guess was a large disc herniation or sequestration.
-So long painful story short, my back pain did ease a bit, but after four weeks of debilitating, annoying and worrying pain, and still unable to sit or stand up straight for any length of time, I rather embarrassingly now in hind sight talked myself into getting an MRI for which I paid for privately and have shown below.
+So long painful story short, my back pain did ease a bit, but after four weeks of debilitating, annoying and worrying pain, and still unable to sit or stand up straight for any length of time, I rather embarrassingly talked myself into getting an MRI for which I paid for privately and have shown below.

-This experience highlight to me how scary pain can be, even with a good understanding of it and it’s complexities.
+This experience highlights to me how scary pain can be, even with a good understanding of it and it’s complexities.
 This experience also makes me realise the incredibly difficult job we have in trying to explain and reassure people in pain that all is ok when they are scared, confused, disabled, and thinking the worst.
 If I was unable to convince myself when in pain, I wonder if I am any better in convincing others?